markaspot/mark-a-spot/profiles/markaspot/modules/contrib/views_geojson/README.txt

 4. In the Contextual Filter settings, under "When the filter value is NOT in the URL as a normal Drupal argument", choose: "Provide default value".
 5. In the "Type" dropdown, choose: "Bounding box from query string".
-6. For OpenLayers, leave "Query argument ID" as "BBOX" and click Apply.
+6. For OpenLayers, leave "Query argument ID" as "bbox" and click Apply.

 TO DO